-Butler University offers two types of graduation honors: students may graduate with University honors, departmental honors, or both.
-To be eligible, a student must be an undergraduate who has completed at least 60 academic hours for a grade at Butler University.
+Butler University students may graduate with University honors, departmental honors, or both.
+To be eligible to graduate with honors, a student must be an undergraduate who has completed at least 60 academic hours for a grade at Butler University.

 University Honors